 All investment involves risks.
 Never invest an amount that you cannot afford to lose.

 - Cost of living in Germany – How to save money?

 - How to Save Money During a Crisis – 8 Best Tips to Save and Earn

 6. Invest in real estate in Germany

 - You can get a mortgage from the bank for as low as 1 – 2% interest rate now.
-There is no time better than now to buy a house.

 - No need to worry about increasing rent or being forced to move out.
 Be aware that it is unlikely to find a new flat that has as low rent as what you are paying now (if you have been living in the same flat for some years)